CurtisColwell/StrainViz/README.md

 ## Resubmitting

-If the Gaussian jobs have already been run and it is only needed to resubmit the calculation of the strain, the script Recalc.bash can be used.
+If the Orca jobs have already been run and it is only needed to resubmit the calculation of the strain, the script Recalc.bash can be used.
 This script uses the input format:
 ```
 bash Recalc.bash input/example molecule